emm1912/RestaurantAPI/README.md

 ------>Try it on AWS

 Access https://reqbin.com/
-Inside it, paste the URL that was inside the CV, where it says https://google.com To the right of the URL it must say "GET" "US"
+Inside it, paste the URL that is inside the CV, where it says https://google.com To the right of the URL it must say "GET" "US"
 Set "Authorization" to "No Auth"
 And press SEND, to the right you will get a status 200(OK) with the tables saved in the DB